Overview

 • Output: The outputs of both networks are combined in the Combination Layer for the final model output.

-• Based on the paper, the architecture and composition of each layer in the Cross and Deep Networks of the Deep & Cross Network (DCN) are as follows:
+• Based on the paper, the architecture and composition of each layer in the Cross and Deep Networks of the DCN are as follows:

 Cross Network Layers